Essays on the Active Powers of the Human Mind: Contents

-Essays on the Active Powers of the Human mind is divided into five essays, each covering different aspects of human active powers.
+Essays on the Active Powers of the Human Mind is divided into five essays, each covering different aspects of human active powers.
 These include a general introductory definition of active powers, discussions on the will, moral judgement, and mechanical, animal and rational principles of action.
 Each essay is further subdivided into several chapters.
 The main ideas the author discussed throughout the five essays are the notion of active powers, the will, principles of action, and moral agency and responsibility.

 The author conceding that no definition of power fully captures its essence.
 However, he provides a series of statements to further examine the concept of power.
 He asserts that power neither an operation of our external sense nor a product of the mind and our consciousness.
 Reid differentiates direct/primary qualities (objects about which we can get direct knowledge from our senses and know what they are in themselves) and relative qualities, where objects can only be defined by their properties or in relation to other things.
-According to Reid, power is a relative concept, as it can can only be defined when it is exerted or produces an effect.
+According to Reid, power is a relative concept, as it can only be defined when it is exerted or produces an effect.
 Additionally he notes that power cannot exist without a subject to which it belongs.
 However, he concedes that observing the exertion of power does not allow us to determine the intended or the degree of power possessed by an individual.
 Reid distinguishes between "active powers (including all kinds of labor etc.)" and "speculative powers".

 Reid explores the nature of the will, distinguishing between voluntary and involuntary actions.
 He argues for the existence of free will, countering the determinism prevalent in the philosophies of several of his contemporaries.

 The author identifies and examines various principles that guide human actions, including instincts, desires, and affections.
 He emphasizes the role of reason and common sense in regulating these principles.

 In the last essay, Reid discusses the topic of moral responsibility.
 Some of his first principles (which he defines as foundational principles that appeal to "common sense" and are taken for granted and can therefore not be further deduced by reasoning) of morals include: